axldyb/heartbeat/readme.md

 The plugin for Swift is included [here](https://github.com/grpc/grpc-swift#getting-the-protoc-plugins), guide [here](https://github.com/grpc/grpc-swift/blob/main/docs/plugin.md).
 I fetched it useing `homebrew` and added the plugin to the repo under `/proto/swift`.
 ## Up and running
 For the first run you may run `$ docker-compose up -d postgres` first to initialize the Postgres database.
+This takes some time so we run this command manually to let it have some time to get things done.

 Then you can use the `up.sh` script to start all containers.
 There's also a `down.sh` to shut down all containers.